ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-3-3.md

-Chapter 3: Setting Personal Goals and Objectives: Creating a Personal Mission Statement
+Creating a Personal Mission Statement
 =======================================================================================

 In this chapter, we will explore techniques for setting personal goals and objectives through the creation of a personal mission statement.
 We will discuss the importance of aligning personal values with personal growth objectives, techniques for creating a personal mission statement, and how to use this mission statement to guide decision-making and goal-setting.